ARM-software/psa-api/doc/crypto/api/ops/pake.rst

     :definition: ((psa_pake_step_t)0x01)

     .. summary::
-        The key share being sent to or received from the peer.
+        A key share being sent to or received from a PAKE participant.

         .. versionadded:: 1.1

     The format for both input and output using this step is the same as the format for public keys on the group specified by the PAKE operation's primitive.

-    The public-key formats are defined in the documentation for :code:`psa_export_public_key()`.
+    The public-key formats are defined in the documentation for `psa_export_public_key()`.

     For information regarding how the group is determined, consult the documentation `PSA_PAKE_PRIMITIVE()`.